 Visit and climb the towers of seven Mid-coast lighthouses during the annual Midcoast Maine Lighthouse Challenge in late June.
 Register at any of the participating lighthouses; there’s no cost to participate, but some beacons have admission or parking fees.
 Participating lights are Dyce Head, Castine; Fort Point, Stockton Springs; Grindle Point, Islesboro; Rockland Breakwater, Rockland; Owls Head, Owls Head; Marshall Point, Port Clyde; and Pemaquid Point, Bristol.
-Two special activities complement the challenge.
-Usually there are special programs that coincide with the challenge, such as a lighthouse sunset cruise or an evening concert.
+Usually there are special programs that coincide with the challenge, such as a lighthouse sunset cruise or evening entertainment.

 Follow the Deer Isle Lighthouse Trail

 Follow the Deer Isle Lighthouse Trail to see eight lighthouses guarding the local waters: Pumpkin Island, Eagle Island, Mark Island, Isle au Haut, Goose Rocks, Brown’s Head, Saddleback Ledge, and Heron Neck.
-Three are viewable from shore, but the rest require a boat.
+Purchase a Lighthouse Passport and get it stamped at each.
+Three area beacons are viewable from shore, but the rest require a boat.
 Excursion boat outfitters offering lighthouse-themed tours include Guided Island Tours, Isle au Haut Ferry Service, and Old Quarry Ocean Adventures.

 Join the party at a special lighthouse open house